 Roofing square foot costs

-Roofing costs are generally quoted on a square foot basis.
-Each roofing square covers 100 square feet and includes labor and materials.
-Depending on factors like location, roof size, and material quality, labor costs can range anywhere from $150 to $300 per square foot.
+Roofing costs are generally quoted on a square basis.
+That price — covering 100 square feet — including labor and materials.
+Labor costs can vary depending on location, roof size, year, job type, and employment type.
+Labor costs could range anywhere from $150 - $300+ per square, depending on all these factors.

 Other things that impact the price per roofing square are:

 - Number of shingle layers